-In the aftermath of the 1992 Presidential Elections won by the "Union For Change" candidate John Fru Ndi of the Social Democratic Front (SDF), which saw the system proclaim incumbent Paul Biya as the winner instead and then suppressed the opposition by placing John Fru Ndi under house arrest, arresting top opposition officials in a sweep where some of them managed to escape including Dr. Samuel Tchwenko (considered the SDF's top ideologue at the time and the person most responsible for convincing opposition elites in the West and Littoral provinces to sway their populations to the SDF, and who at the time was the Southwest provincial Chairman who implanted the SDF in the province and achieved the Herculean task of reconciling Northwestern and Southwestern political elites in the Southwest province and convincing Southwesterners that Fru Ndi was different from yesteryears political elites of the Northwest province who margialized Southwesterners in the former West Cameroon Federation), the system made tentative moves for dialogue, using Chemfor as the person to make contact with Dr. Samuel F. Tchwenko (the second most influential person in the SDF at the time and the chief orchestrator of the above achievements), who himself was on the run.
-Fru Ndi told him he trust him and that he should go ahead and represent the party.
+In the aftermath of the 1992 Presidential Elections won by the "Union For Change" candidate John Fru Ndi of the Social Democratic Front (SDF), which saw the system proclaim incumbent Paul Biya as the winner instead and then suppressed the opposition by placing John Fru Ndi under house arrest, arresting top opposition officials in a sweep where some of them managed to escape including Dr. Samuel Tchwenko (considered the SDF's top ideologue at the time, the weaver of the flow of SDF's financing, and the person most responsible for convincing opposition elites in the West and Littoral provinces to sway their populations to the SDF, and who at the time was the Southwest provincial Chairman who implanted the SDF in the province and achieved the Herculean task of reconciling Northwestern and Southwestern political elites in the Southwest province and convincing Southwesterners that Fru Ndi was different from yesteryears political elites of the Northwest province who margialized Southwesterners in the former West Cameroon Federation), the system made tentative moves for dialogue, using Chemfor as the person to make contact with Dr. Samuel F. Tchwenko (the second most influential person in the SDF at the time and the chief orchestrator of the above achievements), who himself was on the run.
+Fru Ndi told Dr. Tchwenko whose clinic had been burnt down by government agents the year before, that he had trust in him and that he should go ahead and represent the SDF party.
 Tchwenko left with his delegation made up of Charles Nkwanyuo, Evaristus Foupoussi, and Louis Shalo, and met with the CPDM delegation led by the former Prime Minister Sadou Hayatou and the system's businessman and dealmaker Omgba Damase.

 In a nutshell, the system offered Dr. Samuel F. Tchwenko the post of prime minister in a union government with the CPDM, where he would choose his ministers except for certain ministries.
 Biya would stay as president and "not be touched".
 And Sadou Hayatou and Omgba Damase pledged to compensate him—Tchwenko for his clinic that the ruling party's thugs burnt down in 1991, apologizing about their agents not following instructions.
 Sadou Hayatou said those proposals were the package deal he had been told to present and that he had no powers to negotiate on SDF’s demands presented by Tchwenko that spelt a way forward without Paul Biya and the CPDM being the primary authority.
 Hayatou said he would get back with his boss; and that was how the talks ended.